Leonora Sansay: Biography

 Leonora returned to Louis and the couple embarked for Haiti in late May or early June.
 From Haiti, Sansay continued corresponding with Burr; these letters form the basis for Sansay's first book, Secret History.
 They describe the final days of French rule on the island.

 After departing Haiti, Leonora and Louis lived for a time in Cuba.
 But when his "intolerable and groundless jealousy" grew to the point where "[i]n every man that approached me he saw a rival" and when he "came home [one night] in a transport of fury, dragged me from my bed, said it was his intention to destroy me, and swore that he would render me horrible by rubbing aqua-fortis [nitric acid] in my face," Leonora left him, escaping in the dark of night to a remote village 12 miles away.

 Eventually Sansay made her way to Jamaica and back to Philadelphia.
-She next played a part in Burr's alleged 1806–07 conspiracy, for which he was indicted (and acquitted) for high misdemeanor and treason in 1807.
-Sansay appears in a March 1, 1808 news item in The Richmond Enquirer under one of her pseudonyms, Madame D'Auvergne, an apparent francisation of her birth name (Davern).
+She next played a part in Burr's alleged 1806 conspiracy, for which he was indicted (and acquitted) for high misdemeanor and treason in 1807.
+Sansay appears in a March 1, 1808 news item in The Richmond Enquirer under one of her pseudonyms, Madame D'Auvergne, an apparent francization of her birth name (Davern).
 (See Thomas Abernethy, Burr Conspiracy (1954), p.
 270 - Robert T. Spence testified he had sailed from Philadelphia to New Orleans "with Bollman, Alexander, and a Madame D'Auvergne, alias Nora Haskel"].
 See also Davis, Private Journal of AB, Mrs. --- to Burr, 11-6-1808, 1:78-79 - "Just before I left New-Orleans I received a present of elegant medals from my friend in Mexico."
 Architect Benjamin Latrobe also noted Leonora's presence in New Orleans: Benjamin H. Latrobe, The Correspondence and Miscellaneous Papers of Benjamin Henry Latrobe, John C. Van Horne and Lee W. Formwalt, eds., Papers Of Benjamin Henry Latrobe Series, Series 4, 1805-1810.
 (New Haven, 1987), 2:259 - He wrote to Lewis DeMun in New Orleans: "If you see M. D'Avergne [sic], say every thing that the sincerest respect would prompt.")

 After the Burr trial, Sansay returned again to Philadelphia and wrote and published Secret History; or, The Horrors of St. Domingo, in a Series of Letters Written by a Lady at Cape Francois to Col. Burr, late Vice-President of the United States, Principally During the Command of General Rochambeau.
 The following year, Sansay's Laura appeared in print from the same press, Bradford & Inskeep.
 She set up a flower manufacturing business with the help of Eric Bollman.